IBM/event-streams/_docs/05-replication/01-about-replication.md

 Geo-replication not only copies the messages of a topic, but also copies the topic configuration, the topic's metadata, its partitions, and even preserves the timestamps from the origin topic.

-The topics are kept in sync, so if any change happens on the origin topic, it is copied over to the geo-replicated topic on the destination cluster.
-For example, if you add a new partition to the origin topic, the replicator adds a partition to the copy of the topic on the destination cluster.
-This is done to maintain the correct message order on the geo-replicated topic.
+After geo-replication starts, the topics are kept in sync.
+If you add a new partition to the origin topic, the geo-replicator adds a partition to the copy of the topic on the destination cluster to maintain the correct message order on the geo-replicated topic.
+This behavior continues even when geo-replication is paused.

 You can set up geo-replication by using the {{site.data.reuse.long_name}} UI or CLI.
 When replication is set up and working, you can switch to another cluster when needed.